 What is a tagline?

 In the Middle Ages, knights had mottos as part of their coat of arms.
 The imagery was their visual identity; the motto was their tagline.
-It let everyone else know what they stood for.
-It gave people a way to feel about their House.
-(Game of Thrones has done a really good job integrating this medieval tradition into its show, so if you never studied Middle Age knights, you can just think of GOT sigils, or the various funny parodies of them that exist in the meme-verse.)
+It let everyone else know what they stood for and gave people a way to feel about their house.

 In the following campaign video from ClearVoice, the tagline is “Message on.”
 If you heard the tagline on its own, you might think of texting, mobile service, or social media.
 But, like all content, context matters.